Man wanted by Maine State Police dies after gunfight with NH police

-ROCHESTER, New Hampshire — A man wanted by Maine State Police died Monday night after exchanging gunfire with New Hampshire police.
+ROCHESTER, N.H. — A man who had previously fled from state police in Maine led New Hampshire officers on a car chase and died in a shootout, officials said.

-Douglas Heath, 38, was wanted on charges of trafficking narcotics and fleeing from the Maine State Police.
+Douglas Heath, 38, was wanted on several outstanding warrants, including one for trafficking narcotics and another for fleeing from Maine troopers, New Hampshire Attorney General Gordon MacDonald said.

-Heath died after being shot multiple times during an exchange of gunfire with police, according to Rochester police.
+Officers spotted Heath’s car Monday afternoon and chased him for about 20 minutes before he crashed.
+Officials said Heath got out of the car, and there was an exchange of gunfire.
+Heath died at the scene, and a gun was found next to his body, MacDonald said.

-New Hampshire Attorney General Gordon McDonald said the shooting is still under investigation.
+Deborah Haynes-Whitehead told WMUR-TV she and her husband were in their truck and first thought they were witnessing a car crash.
+But then she saw a man with a gun getting out of the car.
+She said police told him to drop the gun but he didn’t, and shots were fired.

 Follow the Bangor Daily News on Facebook for the latest Maine news.